mnmlstc/core/docs/index.rst

 can also be found in Boost.
 However, there are distinct behaviorial differences that are outlined and discussed in this documentation.

-It is recommended that new users read the section on :ref:`using-mnmlstc-core`.
+It is recommended that new users read :doc:`usage`.
 The documentation is ordered according to the augmented library components, rather than by feature.

 .. toctree::
    :maxdepth: 1